verny-tran/AttendanceKit/README.md

 NOTE: If you use any of the models, please do not forget to give proper credit to those providing the training dataset as well.

 ## Reference <a name="reference"></a>
-To cite our paper, please use these BibTex
+To cite my papers, please use these BibTex:
 ```bibtex
 @inproceedings{tran2022attendancekit,
   title={AttendanceKit: a set of role-based mobile applications for automatic attendance checking with UHF RFID using realtime firebase and face recognition},